Organ Donation Facts

 In 2013, there were 14,257 organ donations, which resulted in 28,953 organ transplants.
 Unfortunately, this number is only a fraction of the number of people in need of a transplant.

-Other statistics show that 90% of Americans say they support organ donation, but only 30% know how to register.
+Most Americans say they support organ donation, but only a small number know how to register.

 Once you're registered, be sure to share this link with your friends and family members, as they may also be interested in registering.
 Someone you love may be the one who needs an organ donation in the future.